leaningtech/cheerp-meta/pages/Exceptions-in-Cheerp.md

 }
 ```

-This works the same regardless of whether code will be codegenerated as JavaScript or WebAssembly, as long as both sides are present on the C++ side it will follow the 'regular' rules for C++ exceptions, (eg. catch(...) included).
+C++ exceptions caught in C++ work as expected, whether compiling to WebAssembly, JavaScript, or both.
+As long as both sides are present on the C++ side it will follow the 'regular' rules for C++ exceptions, (eg. catch(...) included).
-This is the simpler case, you basically do as you would do while compilign natively, and any exceptions-enabled code should work out of the box.

-'External' exception catched by C++ code
+'External' exception caught by C++ code
 ---

+In this case, C++ code invokes some JavaScript method that, in turn, generates an exception.
+The exception is caught in C++.

+Example:
 ```c++
 #include <iostream>
 #include <cheerp/jsexception.h>